 Find out about obligations of industry's participants in the New Zealand Emissions Trading Scheme.

-The Government is currently consulting on proposals for New Zealand Emissions Trading Scheme (NZ ETS) settings, including unit supply and price controls.
-These will be set through regulations in mid-2020.
+The Government has made decisions on New Zealand Emissions Trading Scheme (NZ ETS) settings, including unit supply and price controls.
+These were set through regulations in mid-2020.
 The intention is to align the NZ ETS with New Zealand’s emissions reduction targets.
-To review the proposal and submit feedback See Reforming the New Zealand Emissions Trading Scheme: Proposed settings.
+See Reforming the New Zealand Emissions Trading Scheme: Proposed settings.

 Carrying out certain activities and industrial processes in New Zealand may create an obligation to report emissions and surrender New Zealand Units (NZUs) under the New Zealand Emissions Trading Scheme (ETS).